kubeflow/kfp-tekton/samples/watson-train-serve/README.md

 # Training and Serving Models with Watson Machine Learning

 This pipeline runs training, storing and deploying a Tensorflow model with MNIST handwriting recognition using [IBM Watson Machine Learning](https://www.ibm.com/cloud/machine-learning) service.
-And it is coming from [ibm-samples/watson](https://github.com/kubeflow/pipelines/tree/master/samples/contrib/ibm-samples/watson).
+This example is originated from Kubeflow pipeline's [ibm-samples/watson](https://github.com/kubeflow/pipelines/tree/master/samples/contrib/ibm-samples/watson) example.

 ## Prerequisites
 - Install [Kubeflow 1.0.2+](https://www.kubeflow.org/docs/started/getting-started/) and connect the cluster to the current shell with `kubectl`